 It is important to understand what the biggest issues are that clients face in the entirety of their experience on your page, and how this can affect user-centric landing page optimisation.

-This information can be regarding your product or service offering, the ease with which they were able to respond to the call-to-action, or their general experience when browsing through your page.
+This information can be regarding your product or service offering, the ease with which they were able to respond to the call-to-action, or their general landing page UX when browsing through your page.

 You can gather this data by sending a survey to your customers a few days after they have made their purchase.
 The survey questions should be structured in a way that extracts the exact information that you are looking to find out about your page and product offerings.